 It is difficult to confirm exactly how Parkinson’s can affect RLS or vice versa.
 It is a condition in its own right, occurring in people both with and without Parkinson’s – although it is thought to be almost twice as likely to occur in people with Parkinson’s.

-RLS can also be difficult to diagnose in Parkinson's as it may come and go and can be confused with other symptoms of the condition such as akathisia (a restlessness caused by dopaminergic medications), internal tremor, or by ‘wearing off’.
-RLS can also cause night time pain which may be mistaken for arthritis in people with Parkinson's.
+RLS can also be difficult to diagnose in Parkinson's as it may come and go and can be confused with other symptoms of the condition such as akathisia (a restlessness not associated with sleeping), internal tremor, or by ‘wearing off’.
+RLS can also cause night time pain which may be mistaken for articular issues (experienced as deep joint pain) in people with Parkinson's.

 One of the main consequences of RLS in Parkinson’s is sleep disruption and insomnia.
 At best, sleep disruption can lead to daytime tiredness and possible irritability.
 At worst, it can lead to anxiety and depression, although more research is needed into this.
 RLS may also affect your sleeping partner if you experience periodic limb movement (PLM).
 For this reason many people with this condition find it easier to sleep alone.

 RLS is a condition that is treatable and generally susceptible to pharmacologic therapy.
 Here, a wide range of different treatment options is available, including drugs that modulate certain calcium-channels, dopaminergic agents, opioids, and benzodiazepines.
 However, the medical condition most commonly associated with RLS is iron deficiency so your doctor should first check your ferritin levels (a protein that binds iron in the blood).
 If levels are low you will be given an iron supplement.
 For some people increasing the ferritin levels will eliminate or reduce the RLS symptoms.